Donald Trump Plans To Ax NPR, PBS Funding As Part Of Massive Government Spending Reduction

 — WION Breaking News (@WIONbreaking) January 22, 2017

 In addition to the NPR and PBS federal government assistance being axed, Donald Trump has also identified other areas of spending the new administration will target for spending cuts, according to The Hill.
-The departments of Commerce, Energy, Transportation, Justice and State would see significant cuts and program eliminations under a plan being touted by President Donald Trump.
+The departments of Commerce, Energy, Transportation, Justice, and State would see significant cuts and program eliminations under a plan being touted by President Donald Trump.

 Do you believe that Donald Trump will push Congress to eliminate funding for PBS and NPR under his administration?
 Be sure to follow the Inquisitr for more on this developing story.